 This groundbreaking initiative was a joint launch by SIM-one, IDEAS (Improving & Driving Excellence Across Sectors), Canadian Patient Safety Institute (CPSI), Accreditation Canada, Healthcare Insurance Reciprocal of Canada (HIROC), Health Quality Ontario (HQO), and HealthCareCAN.

-Video recordings of and PDF slides for all presentations are now available below!
+PDF slides for presentations are now available below!

 Dr. Joshua Tepper, MD, MPH, MBA